Tuesday, April 28, 2020

 Bird Monitoring and Habitat Assemblages

 By identifying the song of a warbling vireo (Vireo gilvus) in a riparian stream habitat, or that of a Black-throated green warbler (Setophaga virens) in a mixed coniferous-hardwood forest, an observer can deduce characteristics about the habitat.
 Monitoring birds in an area over a period of time can help us understand the habitat type, quality, and management.
 This class will explore assemblages between Massachusetts Natural Community types and the bird species found in those community types, as well as structural components that are critical for these bird species.
+Please note: Due to the COVID-19 threat, this class will now be conducted as a live webinar.

 |Date/time details||Tuesday, April 28, 2020, 10 a.m.-12 p.m.|